ertuo-php/ertuo/README.md

 You can dump of all of the routes as array using `Route::toArray()`.
 This is helpful in situations when you need to work with the whole complete set of routes.

-This is used internally by the "builders".
+This is used internally by the "builders" and the unfolded routes.
 You can read more about them in the section below.

-One exotic thing I used `Route::toArray()` for is a benchmark comparing reading from a completely unfolded tree vs. progressively exploring the tree at runtime.
-As you might have guessed it, runtime is faster.
-This was again to prove the point that routes declaration eats up a lot of time in advance of the actual routing process.

 # Builders